 Once an installation is complete the propane company representative will ensure that all appliance pilot lights are ignited and that the propane tank regulator is operating correctly.
 It is at this time that the homeowner should make a point of reviewing contractual obligations, service arrangements, and propane delivery schedules.

 Medium: $500 - $2000+ (per year)

-Cost to install a propane tank may vary depending on the state or city.
+Cost to install a propane tank varies greatly by region.
 Get free estimates from plumbers in your city.